oryon-osint/OCIGPT/README.md

-# OSINT360 ⌁ Cyber Intelligence
+# OSINT360 ⌁ Cyber Intelligence GPT

 **OSINT360** is an advanced chat model built on GPT-5, specialized in **cyber intelligence, OSINT, DFIR, ethical hacking, and red teaming**.
 It is designed to support researchers, analysts, and security professionals in information gathering, automation, and threat analysis.

----

 ## 🔍 Key Capabilities